freestyle840/Bulk-Trade-Quiz/README.md

-# Bulk Trade Alpha Docs Quiz
+# Bulk Trade Alpha Quiz

 An interactive, mobile-friendly quiz website based on the Bulk Trade Alpha Docs.
 Built with **pure HTML, CSS, and JavaScript** — no frameworks required.